 Constantin Brancusi bravely left home at the age of eleven and started studying sculpture.
 His hard work and native talent helped him graduate with honors and make himself noticed among artists of his time.
 He lived in Bucharest, Munich and then in Paris.
 Briefly, he attended Auguste Rodin’s workshop as his assistant.
 Yes, Auguste Rodin as in THAT Auguste Rodin, the man that laid the foundation for modern sculpture.
 Even though the admired his work, Brancusi chose to leave after two months, reaching the conclusion that “Nothing can grow under big trees”.
 The future confirmed that he was right, given that he found an unique, revolutionary style that was mirrored in his further work.

-Brancusi is often referred to as the most important sculptor of the twentieth century.
-His sculptures seek to capture “the essence of things” and orbit around abstract shapes and dinamic lines.
+Brancusi is an artist famous in the entire world and he is even referred to as the most important sculptor of the twentieth century.
+His sculptures seek to capture “the essence of things” (as he liked to say) and orbit around abstract shapes and dynamic lines.

 The Sculpture Ensemble from Targu Jiu

-The ensemble consists of four outdoor sculptures: Endless Column, Gate of the Kiss, Alley of Chairs and Table of Silence.
+The ensemble is the most famous work of Constantin Brancusi and consists of four outdoor sculptures: Endless Column, Gate of the Kiss, Alley of Chairs and Table of Silence.
 It’s like the whole city center is an open-air museum, perfect for contemplation and meditation.
 Brancusi was asked to make these monuments in honor of the soldiers that fought during WWI defending the city.
 Even though the ensemble required a lot of hard work, he declined being paid for it.

 The Endless Column has a height of 30 meters and consists of symmetrical units, adding another incomplete one on top, to suggest the idea of infinity.
 It symbolizes the level of sacrifice of Romanian soldiers and it is considered one of the greatest works of modern art.
 It’s rather isolated from the other sculptures, being placed 2 km away from them, in an open field to provide the perspective of an axis mundi, as the exegets often call the column.